-IT Works! consists of a small group of young adults led by an occupational therapist and a speech-language pathologist.
-Group members explore and develop various skills necessary for job success.
-Participants apply these skills in the context of our various business ventures.
+IT Works consists of a small group of young adults led by an occupational therapist and a speech-language pathologist.
+Group members explore and develop various soft and hard skills that are necessary for job success.

 - Soft skills: general and transferrable skills necessary for successful employment

 - Hard skills: job-specific skills taught in the context of real and simulated work settings

 Our restaurant-sized kitchen, simulated apartment, and on-site house give participants the opportunity to learn, practice, and apply both soft and hard skills in the context of our various business ventures, including but not limited to: